Supre-le-sucre/neovim-config/README.md

 :warning: This configuration does not use Mason
 LSP needs to be installed via command line.
-TODO: Make this config detects PPTI (and in the future, restrained environnement) so that Mason can be used to install LSP
+If on specific environnement, this config will use Mason